mtlynch/mtlynch.io/content/book-reports/bowling-alone/index.md

 ## What I Liked

 * The history of social and political group membership in the US was interesting.
-* The [correlations](#social-capital-indexhttpswwwoecdorginnovationresearch1825848pdf) between measures of civic engagement and other measures of social well-being was surprising and enlightening.
+* The [correlations](#social-capital-indexhttpswwwoecdorginnovationresearch1825848pdf) between measures of civic engagement and other measures of social well-being were surprising and enlightening.
 * The middle third of the book was engaging, especially the discussion of how television has affected social capital.

 ## What I Disliked

 * It's extremely dry.
   * It buries the reader in graphs and statistics to an extent far beyond what was necessary to make the point.
-* The book constantly refers to social networking as "computer-mediated communication."
+* The book repeatedly refers to social networking as "computer-mediated communication."
   * I know Putnam wrote it in 2001, but I don't remember anyone calling it that, even then.
 * Putnam's proposed remediations felt vague.
-  * There's a whole section of the book about ways to fix the issues he raises, but they're framed in terms of "what should we do as a society" as opposed to concrete steps that an individual can take.
+  * There's a whole section of the book about ways to fix the issues he raises, but it frames the answers as, "what should we do as a society?" as opposed to concrete steps that an individual can take.

 ## Key Takeaways